VANDAL/prism/docs/source/overview.rst

 Workloads
 ---------
+One of the main goals behind |project| is **providing a straightforward interface** to represent and analyze workloads.

-A workload can be represented in many ways.
+A workload can be represented in many ways, and each way has different requirements.

 ...you might represent a workload as a simple assembly instruction trace: